denten-books/plain-text/1-device.md

 boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
-Manovich's observations hold true for all simulated media, but not for the simulation itself; hardware that gives rise to the simulation is not in itself a simulation.
-The base medium ultimately determines the properties of software, its derivative meta-medium.
+Manovich's observations hold true for all simulated media, but not for the simulation itself; hardware that gives rise to simulation is not in itself one.
+Base media ultimately determine the properties of software, their derivative meta-media.

 Wittgenstein's thought experiments do not let us fall definitively into the software or hardware camp.
 The Turing machine remains in flux, within the transformation of signs into physical states.
 We return finally to the sheer alienness of the book as a piece of telecommunication technology, captured in the struggle to behold the epistemic object---recall Shklovsky, Lubbock, and Bakhtin, in the earlier sections.
-Writing already converts mental states into arbitrary external representations, inscribed into a medium.
+Writing already converts mental states into arbitrarily externalized marks on paper.
 Such inscriptions persist, through time, beyond their biological origin.
 They are then conveyed remotely and through ingestion, commonly called "reading:" an action that transforms the inscription back into a mental state.
 The intellectual history of Turing machines leads us to a series of thought experiments about the nature of such transformations.
 The question of technique continues to haunt contemporary poetics.
 In the process of reading, the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.

+What does the material history of the computer mean for the history of the book?
+In viewing the book as a precursor to a generalized machine for symbolic manipulation we discover that it belongs to a class of controlling devices.
+The very nature of Turing machines implies an irreversible admixture of matter, content, and control structure.
+When reading a paper-and-cloth book, one can definitively isolate a) the medium from b) content and from c) the legal and political structures governing its production.
+To separate these components, one could, for example, tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.

+The literary device, by contrast, ingests both symbolic representation and control code through the same input stream.
+Where images of governance (like trademark and copyright symbols) signify control, computed text embodies it.
+We are not able to fully separate the medium from its message.
+Mechanisms of copyright enforcement are embedded into the device.
+The content is inextricably intertwined with the medium.
+One could copy and paste it, but the action would miss layers of meaning not accessible at the surface.

 In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification, which always dissembles to conceal its material foundations.
 Signification ultimately terminates at the physical boundaries of its establishing medium.
-The base conditions differ between paper and screen.
-The paper page contains no internal states to speak of.
-The kind of symbolism it supports therefore proceeds from the surface inscription towards the reader.
-Reading, as Moreno reminds us, is an invasive procedure.
+Base conditions differ from paper to screen.
+Paper pages contain no internal states to speak of.
+The kind of symbolism they supports therefore proceeds from the surface inscription towards the reader.
+Reading, as Moreno reminds us, is already an invasive procedure.
 Absent human contact, we take on the mental states of others through a vehicle that conveys a remote kind of agency, displaced in time and space.
 It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification.
-How is it made becomes a question not only for the poetics but also for the political tactics of reading.
+How is it made becomes a question not only for the poetics but also for the politics of reading.

-The question of technique seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, the text, and one biological, the body.
+The question of technique seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, text, and one biological, body.
 There is of course a way in which the three are one: we are all cyborgs in a sense---an assemblage of organs, instruments, and inscriptions.
 In another sense, poetics asks us to consider the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, grammars, and translation tables.
 These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner.
 They comprise a part of our received technological a priori.
 This does not mean however that they should be naturalized or treated with a reverence afforded to endangered species or to nature itself.
-To decouple ourselves from the book, if only momentarily---to reject the graft or to let it wither---must remain an option.
-If poetics lays the grounds for interpretation, we must acknowledge that today, such grounds lie past the visible simulacrum of the digital page.
+To decouple ourselves from inscription, if only momentarily---to reject the graft or to let it wither---must remain an option.
+If poetics lays the grounds for interpretation, we must acknowledge that today, such grounds lie past the digital page's visible simulacrum.

 Where literary technique is concerned with the passage of ideas to ink, computational technique extends the chain of signification also to pixel and transistor.
 Techniques of the body and literary techniques intertwine in the process of conventional reading.
 The two couple ever tighter when reading electronically.
 Miniaturized, the Turing machine passes into the body---think of a digital pacemaker, for example, an inscription within the machine within the body.
 These linkages are deeply embedded.
 They require explication, underscoring the continual importance of poetics.

-In the process of textual production, printing, and typesetting, it is certain that my message was packaged with control codes that, in turn, have changed the structure of the reading device: in your lap, in your hand, near your eye.
+In the process of textual production, printing, and typesetting, it is certain that my message was packaged with control codes that, in turn, have changed the structure of the reading device: in a lap, at hand, near the eye.
 I could believe that I bear no responsibility for extending the reach of machine languages so close to the reader; I only wrote the content; I am not responsible for those other inscriptions.
 But that would be factually incorrect.
-The choice of our writing implements and our channels of communication affect deeply the contexts of interpretation.
+The choice of our writing implements and channels of communication affect deeply the contexts of interpretation.
 Such choices, in aggregate, define the shared ecosystem of knowledge production.
 Traditional strategies of close reading which limit interpretation to the parsing of visible content risk missing the concealed machinations of naked circuit control.
 It looks like we are reading books, but this book may change depending on the reader's race, gender, ethnicity, geography, or political affiliation.
 Who authors or authorizes these transformations?
-Were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?
+Were books also pills or fused with the brain's neural circuitry, would we know what and whom we were reading?

 <!-- notes -->
 <!-- notes -->
 <!-- notes -->

-[^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the
-phenomenon most worthy of thought and questioning remains the mystery of language---wherein our entire reflection has to gather itself---above all when it dawns on us that language is not a work of human beings: language speaks."
-See also @blanchot_work_1995, 41.

 [^ln1-brains]: For the first view see @putnam_minds_1960 and
 @fodor_language_1975.
 For the second view see @deutsch_quantum_1985 and